HaloZero/FEWD_Curriculum_33/Extra_Stuff_I_Can_Use/animation/slides.md

 ```

 This allows us to shake the button!
-Everytime you click box 1, it adds our class which triggers the animation!
+Everytime you click box 1, it adds our class which triggers the animation.

 ---